-Keeping Your Business Data Secure In An Insecure World
+Keeping Your Business Data Secure

 If you’re a small or medium-sized business (SMB), you might be hoping keeping your head down and staying off the Cloud will keep your data safe from interlopers — hackers and government agencies alike.
 Yet Verizon Communications’ 2013 Data Breach Investigations Report found 72 percent of data breaches occurred in companies with fewer than 100 employees.
 As long as your business is above board, malware and phishers might be a bigger concern for you than the National Security Agency.
 Still, the privacy of your data is related to two C words: choice and control.